Debbiepimpo/milestone1/README.md

 <h2>Testing</h2>

 This site was tested across multiple browsers such as Internet Explorer, FireFox, Chrome, Safari and on multiple mobile devices like iPhone 5,6,7: Safari and Chrome, Samsung Galaxy to make sure it was compaltible and responsive.
-During the testing, I realised the color and of paragraph into the cards were musicians are detailed, I couldn't manage any other way apart of making as individual clases  with same properties except the color.
-It takes longer than I expected but that simple thing changes everithing on the `history` file.
 This site was also tested multiple times to make sure every link worked and also, all links will open in a new tab using 'target="_blank"'.
 Even every single animation was it was desire, all colours matched as it has to be to make the vintage and non outstanding colours were there when users are on the website.

 <h2>Deployment</h2>